 Transforming neighborhoods into thriving communities often requires significant determination.
 This issues looks at several extraordinary people and organizations that have brought positive change to neighborhoods throughout the Fifth District.

 This series of articles looks at several community development funding vehicles that help fulfill community needs.

 This issue highlights sustainable community and economic development activities that have emerged after the closure of a South Carolina Naval base.

 Eliminating Barriers: Developing Potential

 Equipping people with basic financial principles and knowledge provides greater opportunities for building wealth in the future.
 In this issue, non-profits share strategies for helping low- to -moderate income people build assets and enhance their quality of living.

 From non-profit law clinics to utility bill subsidies for low-income customers, there are a variety of programs aimed at improving community development in low-income neighborhoods.
 This issue looks at what some local organizations are doing to revitalize their communities.

-Subscribe or order single copies of Community Scope and other publications from the Federal Reserve System.
+Subscribe or order single copies of Community Scope and other publications from the Federal Reserve Bank of Richmond.